BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 You'll notice that I haven't mentioned the puppy in the room.
 It seems like the route that so far is harder to get into has an easier time with this fight, and that's true... sorta.
 While Anna Route gets PULSE Arceus replaced by Flygon, winning the first, easier fight will actually send you right into another fight.
 No healing or switching your team around in between.

-**Mordant Urchin Lin (3x Full Restore).
-Field: New World**
-- Arceus, Lv.
-100, @Darkinium-Z, Ability: Multitype, Modest Nature, IVs: 31, EVs: 252/252/252/252/252/252
-    - Moonlight
-    - Judgment
-    - Doom Desire
-    - Dark Pulse
+!battle(["Lin", :CHILDLIN, 0], "New World")

 So, yeah.
 With a 975 Base Stat Total, Perfect IVs, and a PULSE 2, no matter your route, you get to fight this thing, and if you're fighting it separately, you don't get to carry any momentum like stat boosts or hazards over from fighting the other six Pokémon.
 For that reason, doing the two-fight gauntlet version is strictly harder than the one-fight version, so I will give some advice for doing the gauntlet version.

 It's worth noting that this is actually the 9th and final Anna Route requirement:

-**Note: Once you win the first fight, if you lose the second fight, you will be kicked out of Anna Route.**
+**Once you win the first fight, if you lose the second fight, you will be kicked out of Anna Route.**

 You'll also have to fight the first New World Lin fight again, this time, it will be the version without Arceus.You can restore a backup if you want.
 There's actually one automatically created for you in the saves folder.